 b) Considered as serious infractions are the following:

-b.iv) the imposition of sanctions or adoption of damaging measures as a result of the whistleblower’s disclosure of wrongdoing when they have caused a situation of temporary personal harm and economic disadvantage to the whistleblower or facilitator who has suffered these penalties or measures, in such a way that no permanent damage is incurred and reasonable compensation is possible, when ever this compensation is calculated to exceed TWO THOUSAND EUROS (€2,000).
+b.IV) the imposition of sanctions or adoption of damaging measures as a result of the whistleblower’s disclosure of information on breaches when they have caused a situation of temporary personal harm and economic disadvantage to the whistleblower or facilitator who has suffered these penalties or measures, in such a way that no permanent damage is incurred and reasonable compensation is possible, whenever this compensation is calculated to exceed TWO THOUSAND EUROS (€2,000);

 c) Considered as minor infractions are the following:

-c.ii) all those actions that contravene the stipulations laid out in this Law when they involve the circumstances described in paragraph b) above and when the damages caused are estimated in financial terms as not exceeding a sum of TWO THOUSAND EUROS (€2,000).
+c.II) all those actions that contravene the stipulations laid out in this Law when they involve the circumstances described in paragraph b) above and when the damages caused are estimated in financial terms as not exceeding a sum of FIVE THOUSAND EUROS (€5,000).

-Article 24.- Penalties.
+Article 38.- Penalties.

-1. Very serious infractions will be penalised with a fine of between 100,001 and 600,000 euros; serious infractions will be fined between 20,001 and 100,000 euros; and minor infractions will be fined a sum of up to 20,000 euros.
+1. Very serious infractions will be penalised with a fine of between 100,001 and 300,000 euros; serious infractions will be fined between 10,001 and 100,000 euros; and minor infractions will be fined a sum of up to 10,000 euros.

 2. Very serious infractions will be sanctioned with disqualification up to three years; the serious, with disqualification up to one year.

 3. When the infraction is committed by a public servant or an employee of the public administration, and this violation is directly related with his or her prerogatives, he or she will be penalised with temporary suspension of up to three months in cases of minor infraction; of up to one year in cases of serious infraction; and up to three years or dismissal if the infringement is deemed to be very serious.

 4. In any case the application of the remedies provided by this Law may be suspended or limited by any kind of individual or collective agreement, contract, policy or arbitration agreement.